 It’s hard to believe that Marx would belittle interpretation: his theory of capital is itself an interpretation, as all theory is.
-It’s an elaborate one, certainly, but an interpretation nevertheless.
 We also have sufficient evidence (eg. the other 10 Theses) of the importance Marx bestowed on the dialectical relation between social relations (of production) and forms of thinking and representation: this means that interpretation and materiality are not only dependent on each other, but that they are fundamentally expressions of each other.
 So the philosophers have not “only” interpreted the world, they’ve interpreted it, only differently.

 If then, “philosophers have interpreted the world, only differently;”, the second part of the thesis (“es kommt darauf an sie zu verändern”) must be processed through the same interpretative principle of dialectics.

 “Ankommen” (written kommt … an by Marx) means either to